Windigo

 1.

-I look into the claim and begrudgingly agree.
-Anxiety may raise false scenarios but can’t force you to believe them.
-And though every other emotion is one you can sink into, drink in hand, Spotify playlist on blast, we don't do this with anxiety.
+“Anxiety is the only emotion that doesn’t deceive,” say some in the psychoanalytic tradition.
+This annoyed me when I first heard it.
+Anyone with anxiety knows it’s a room of funhouse mirrors.
+I look into the claim and begrudgingly agree; though anxiety may raise false scenarios, every other emotion is one you can sink into, drink in hand, Spotify playlist on blast.
+We don't do this with anxiety.
 There can be no catharsis.
 We want out.

 How did it sneak into the club?
 It now piggybacks on the awe of horror and sci-fi to occupy center stage in more and more mainstream works.
 Oppenheimer.
 Black Mirror.
 Who willingly spends hours making themselves anxious?
 Millions of us.